-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- Heartland Credit Union, a $690 million financial institution based in Hutchinson, Kansas, has submitted a public comment letter to the Internal Revenue Service regarding proposed regulations on car loan interest deductions.
 The credit union expressed its appreciation for the IRS's clear approach in addressing both indirect and assigned lending, indicating that the regulation's current framework aligns well with the operational realities of indirect lending.

-In its letter, more ST
+In its letter, Heartland highlighted that the proposal's assignme more ST

 HIV Prevention Action Coalition Support For Continued Federal Investment In National HIV Behavioral Surveillance System (10)